 - Check out the Dalí Triangle, the Costa Brava's hidden cultural gem, including the impressive, innovative and mind-blowing Dalí Museum in Figueres.
 All sights are within an hour of the hotel

 - Visit the many medieval villages nearby.
 Albert counts 8 within 30 minutes of the hotel, which when twinned with the historical hotel itself, would make a perfect history buff's holiday

 - Daytrip to Girona, with its exciting architecture, glittering shops and historic Jewish Quarter

 Activities on site or nearby include:

 - Well being

 Children of all ages are welcome.
 There are limited facilities for them (a baby cot and highchair are complimentary if needed, extra beds are extra cost) because the owners don't want to turn the castle into a 'family hotel', but we think the right children would love the two pools and the gardens, not to mention the castle setting and historical re-enactments using lead figurines.
 It's close enough to the beach and outdoor activities like walking and cycling to suit children of most ages.

 Family friendly accommodation:

 The Garden Rooms can fit 1 rollaway bed for a child; the Garden Suites can fit 2 children on a double sofabed, which might or might not work, depending on your kids.
-There is a supplement for extra guests
+Some of the Dali Rooms are connected, making them ideal for families.
+There is a supplement for extra guests.